TradeMe/ensure/README.md

 });
 ```

-If you need to do something more complicated, say with arguments, the *inner* function should be wrapped with `ensure`:
+If you need to do something more complicated, say with arguments, the *inner* function should be wrapped with `ensure`.
+You can also indicate that a guard should be run when the property is `get` rather than `set`:

 ```typescript